diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 Going back to the start, I said that Tummys was chosen because of [this paper](https://www.cl.cam.ac.uk/~sd601/papers/mov.pdf).
 For those that do not want to read it, the TLDR is that the x86 MOV instruction is Turing complete on its own ( and a single JMP instruction and four registers {or less for some programs}).

-What this has to do with *Tummys*, is that *Tummys* was made because the real exercise I wanted to tackle was to build a bytecode VM wich basically supports only a MOV-like instruction, and then build a compiler for some language $$ X $$ that compiled to that VM bytecode.
+What this has to do with *Tummys*, is that *Tummys* was made because the real exercise I wanted to tackle was to build a bytecode VM which basically supports only a MOV-like instruction, and then build a compiler for some language $$ X $$ that compiled to that VM bytecode.
 A language that worked with actual TMs seemed easier to translate than some other language with other constructs.

 While this is what spawned this exercise, this is probably the thing that makes it the most inaccessible to me right now.